 The point being that $\Omega$ is the spinor representation of precisely the proper local Lorentz transformation required to map the $\mu=\frac{\pi}{2}$ limit of $\hat{e}^{a}$, as defined in \eqref{eq:B5frame}, to the frame $(e')^{a}=(dx_1,dx_2,dx_3,dx_4,\frac{k_3}{l}d\hat\beta)$.
 Changing to this $\mathbb{R}^4\times$S$^1$ frame removes the $\Omega^{-1}$ factor from $\hat \xi^{(5)}$ and so we manifestly see that the spinor is also regular at this point as it is behaving on the covering space as a regular spinor on $\mathbb{R}^4\times$S$^1$ should, assuming $l$ is appropriately tuned as discussed earlier.
 We thus conclude that $\mathbb{B}^5$ preserves 4 supercharges when $l=1$, or generically just 1 when $l$ is tuned as in \eqref{eq:WCP2ls}.

-The interesting thing about the tuning of \eqref{eq:WCP2kitunings} is they allows for a spinor that is a singlet under $\partial_{\beta}$, as such it is possible to dimensionally reduce $\mathbb{B}^5$ to the round metric on any of \eqref{eq:reductiontunign} and preserve one supercharge.
-An example containing such a round $\mathbb{WCP}^2$ appeared before in \cite{Macpherson:2024frt}.
-Notice that these tunings of $k_i$ are incompatible with $\mathbb{WCP}^2_{[1,1,1]}=\mathbb{CP}^2$, as one would expect as the round metric on $\mathbb{CP}^2$ is well known not to support a spin structure.
+The interesting thing about the tuning of \eqref{eq:WCP2kitunings} is they allows for a spinor that is a singlet under $\partial_{\beta}$, as such it is possible to dimensionally reduce $\mathbb{B}^5$ to the un-fibred metric on any of \eqref{eq:reductiontunign} and preserve one supercharge.
+An example containing such an un-fibred $\mathbb{WCP}^2$ appeared before in \cite{Macpherson:2024frt}.
+Notice that these tunings of $k_i$ are incompatible with $\mathbb{WCP}^2_{[1,1,1]}=\mathbb{CP}^2$, as one would expect as the un-fibred metric on $\mathbb{CP}^2$ is well known not to support a spin structure.